iteravirgo/bcsitera.github.io/apps/mcds-connector/docs/en-US/help.md

 **MCDS E-invoice Status:** |
 'Transmitted' | Indicates invoice has been received by the e-invoice operator for delivering to the buyer.

-To investigate status updates in more detail (for troubleshooting) open document **Activity Log**.
-To see the techical details of the particular communication log entry, you can click **View Details**.
+To investigate status updates in more detail e.g. for troubleshooting, open **Activity Log** for the document.
+To see technical details of the particular communication entry in the log, you can click **View Details**.